PSDiverse - the PSD D&I Student Committee

 About PSDiverse

-The mission of the PSDiverse Diversity Ambassadors is to transform how all students experience PSD by equipping PSD student leaders to advance the mission of the PSD Diversity and Inclusion (D&I) Office of creating an inclusive, welcoming, and equitable learning and working community in the Physical Sciences Division.
+The mission of the PSDiverse Diversity Ambassadors is to transform how all students experience PSD by equipping PSD student leaders to advance the mission of the PSD Office of Diversity and Inclusion (ODI) of creating an inclusive, welcoming, and equitable learning and working community in the Physical Sciences Division.
 Additionally, Diversity Ambassadors will engage the PSD student community by providing discussions designed to heighten awareness around social responsibility and societal change while fostering a sense of belonging for all students.

 Positions

-The PSD D&I Office is looking for 14 student Diversity Ambassadors who contribute to a sense of belonging and how community is experienced at PSD by facilitating the engagement in diverse and inclusive discourse.
-Each PSD Department will have up to two Student Diversity Ambassadors who will represent the student voice to the PSD D&I Office.
+The PSD ODI is looking for 14 student Diversity Ambassadors who contribute to a sense of belonging and how community is experienced at PSD by facilitating engagement in diverse and inclusive discourse.
+Each PSD Department will have up to two Student Diversity Ambassadors who will represent the student voice to the PSD ODI.

 We invite students to apply for the new cohort of PSDiverse Diversity Ambassadors for 2022-2023.